1nv1/ulibSD/README.md

 file for use as guideline.
 I hope this helps to you understand how is the logic of portability.
 This example is for KL25Z board using my OpenKL25Z framework.

+### Important

+I wanna make a comment about the CS line (chip select).
+If you use a SPI module in your hardware don't use the CS automatic capability.
+When you send a command package to SD card (command and argument), we will need the CS line in low-level all the time.
+If you use the CS automatic capability this logic will be broken.
+Also I strongly recommend uses a hardware timer associated with `SPI_Timer` methods.

 ## Example of use

 ```c